grnut/azure-storage-av-automation/README.md

     ```
     git clone https://github.com/grnut/azure-storage-av-automation.git
     ```

+2. Create a storage account within the target resource group and subscription to store the solution's source code - this must have a globally unique name.

+3. Create a "holding" container within the storage account you want to protect (e.g. "av-holding-container").
+This is where files will first be stored as they wait to be scanned; once scanned the file will be moved to either its intended destination container or the *quarantine-files* container.

-2. Open Storage AV Automation/Scripts/BuildAndDeploy.ps1 and run the script.
-During the execution, you will be prompted to enter your Azure credentials and the necessary parameters.
+4. Open Storage AV Automation/Scripts/BuildAndDeploy.ps1 and run the script.
+During the execution, you will be prompted to enter your Azure credentials and the necessary parameters:

-    * The script also deploys the ARM template.
+    - sourceCodeStorageAccountName - Storage account name to store the source code, must be public access enabled.
+    - sourceCodeContainerName - Container name to store the source code, can be new or existing, if already exists must be with public access.
+    - subscriptionID - Storage account to scan subscription ID.
+    - targetResourceGroup - Storage account to scan resource group name.
+    - targetStorageAccountName - Name of the storage account to scan.
+    - targetContainerName - Name of the container to scan.
+    - deploymentResourceGroupName - Resource group to deploy the AV system to.
+    - deploymentResourceGroupLocation - Resource group Geo location.
+    - vmUserName - VM username
+    - vmPassword - VM password

+5. Once it is running, the script will deploy the ARM template, the progress of this can be tracked in the Azure portal via [Your target Resource Group] -> Deployments -> AntivirusAutomationForStorageTemplate

 > :warning: During execution, .zip files (ScanHttpServer.zip, ScanUploadedBlobFunction.zip) will be created in their respective folders.